 It’s a good idea to check for any big festivals that are approaching if you are planning a USA road trip in advance.
 We unexpectedly arrived in New Orleans for Mardi Gras, a bonus, but it pushed accommodation costs up.

 The United States is a big country but the East coast or West Coast are very easy to explore in isolation.
-The distance from NYC to Florida is only about the same as Port Douglas ( our old home in Australia) to Brisbane, that’s our usual airport commute!
+The distance from NYC to Florida is only about the same as Port Douglas ( our old home in Australia) to Brisbane, that was our usual 24 hour airport commute.

 Some days we drove for 9 hours, some for 2.
 You really can play it by ear.
 Sometimes we stopped in “middle of nowhere” towns just for a rest stop.
 We found some unexpected delights that way, such as the Darian Sea Monster.

-I’ll publish our exact schedule in another post, we’re still road tripping, so it’s as-yet incomplete.
+I’ll publish our exact schedule in another post.

 Visa Requirements for the USA